A colonoscopy is an exam that views the inside of the colon (large intestine) and rectum, using a tool called a colonoscope.

 Your health care provider will give you the steps for cleansing your bowel.
 This is called bowel preparation.
-Steps may include using enemas, not eating solid foods for 2 or 3 days before the test, and taking laxatives.
+Steps may include:

 You need to drink plenty of clear liquids for 1 to 3 days before the test.
 Examples of clear liquids are: